Skip to main content

 1

-Inside your project, scroll to the Research Context section below the project header.
+Inside your project, scroll to the section below the project header that contains Research Goals and Interview Guide.

-Project page showing Research Context section with Research Goals and Interview Guide cards
+Project page showing Research Goals and Interview Guide cards

 2